menu

 Overview

 Dandy Day’s practice encompasses a range of forms and media, including drawing, collage, banners, sculpture, painting, and installation.
-Day’s approach to making is autobiographical, using their own personal memories and family histories to explore wider societal themes within contemporary lived experience.
+Day’s approach to making is autobiographical, drawing on personal memories and family histories to explore broader societal themes within contemporary lived experience.

-In their artwork Day freely borrows images, texts, objects, materials and signifiers from wider popular culture that hold personal meaning and history, creating ambiguity and slippages between personal fact and cultural fiction.
-Combining ‘low-fi’ aesthetics and forms of everyday cultural production with formal and elevated display strategies traditionally associated with the museum or archive, Day’s artworks convey personal and social narratives, imbued with an uncanny sense of loss, trauma, pathos, and humour.
+In their practice, Day freely borrows images, texts, objects, materials and signifiers from wider popular culture that hold personal meaning and history, creating ambiguity and slippages between personal fact and cultural fiction.
+Combining ‘low-fi’ aesthetics and everyday cultural production with formal display strategies traditionally associated with the museum or archive, Day’s artworks convey personal and social narratives, imbued with an uncanny sense of loss, trauma, pathos, horror and humour.

 In Ruthless Aggression, Day presents an installation formed from a new body of work centred on the commercial spectacle of WWE, an American sports entertainment form that presents ‘professional wrestling’.
-Widely followed by both men and women across the USA and around the world, WWE consists of extreme acts of theatrical violence by exaggerated characters and personas, trading liberally in stereotypes of violence, masculinity, misogyny, and racism.
-In more recent times, WWE has become intimately aligned with the populist MAGA movement.
+Widely followed by both men and women across the USA and around the world, WWE features extreme acts of theatrical violence by exaggerated characters and personas.
+Trading liberally in stereotypes of violence, masculinity, misogyny, and racism, WWE gives licence to an audience to express their latent desires.
+In more recent times, WWE has become closely aligned with the populist MAGA movement.

 The images of the toy figures are derived from the artist's own collection, sourced online in homage to the toys she played with as a child with her brothers.
 These flat, two-dimensional cut-out figures present different poses and versions of the wrestler Chris Benoit, an infamous figure in American wrestling.
-In 2007, the wrestler committed the double murder of his wife and child before taking his own life, his fatal psychosis due to the years of head trauma sustained throughout his wrestling career.
+In 2007, the wrestler committed the double murder of his wife and child before taking his own life.
+His fatal psychosis was attributed to the years of head trauma sustained throughout his wrestling career.

 §

-Dandy Day (b.1999) is a multidisciplinary artist from London.
-Recent exhibitions include Cheap Cheap Gallery (Birmingham), Stour Space, Letherby Gallery, and Palmer Gallery (London) .
+Dandy Day (b.1999) a multidisciplinary artist from London.
+Recent exhibitions include Cheap Cheap Gallery (Birmingham) Stour Space, Letherby Gallery,and Palmer Gallery (London) .
 They are currently studying at the Royal Academy Schools (2024-2027)